janasco-forked-repo/sarah-may-anasco-assignment-laravel-crud-app/more/STEP-2.md

-> In your cmd, Make sure you are in the folder location

-> Then run the project by using the following command:
+> In your cmd, run the project by using the following command:

 > php artisan serve